HOW TO LEARN

 • Constructive Note-Taking: Fiorella and Mayer (2015) highlight the benefits of creating notes in your own words, drawing diagrams, and making connections to other concepts, which help reinforce understanding.

-• Listening and Consolidation: Research suggests listening first, then summarising or paraphrasing the content yourself helps to deepen understanding and create better memory retention.
+• Listening and Consolidation: Research suggests that listening first, then summarising or paraphrasing the content yourself, helps deepen understanding and improve retention.

-• Elaborative Interrogation: Smith et al. (2010) found that asking "how" and "why" questions about material promotes deeper learning, as it encourages the brain to connect new information to existing knowledge.
+• Elaborative Interrogation: Smith et al. (2010) found that asking "how" and "why" questions about material promotes deeper learning by encouraging the brain to connect new information to existing knowledge.

 • Retrieval Practice: Research by Roediger and Karpicke (2006) shows that actively recalling information improves long-term retention compared to passive review.
 Testing yourself helps strengthen memory pathways.